jeongsoopang/jeongsoopang.github.io/_posts/2023-11-23-Anti-Drone-FMCW.md

 | Classical ML | SVM, RF, HistGBDT |
 | `README.md` | Documentation & setup |
 | `wandb/` | Logs, sweeps, dashboards |

----

-## Acknowledgment

-This project was conducted under a defense-oriented AI research program, integrating FMCW radar and EO sensing for UAV detection.
-All experiments were executed using PyTorch with strict reproducibility and dataset version control.